 Most of his young students begin lessons simply to enrich their lives and enjoy the unique pleasures of music-making.
 Mr. Schubert takes immense pleasure in helping these students develop their love for music and grow as players.
 (Videos of students as young as 5 can be seen on the VIDEOS page of this website.)

 At the other end of the spectrum, his former students have been accepted at SUNY Stony Brook, Ithaca College, Queens College, The Peabody Conservatory, The Mannes School of Music, The Manhattan School of Music, and The Eastman School of Music.
-They have been winners in the competitions of the Suffolk Piano Teachers Foundation, the American FIne Arts Foundation and the Concert Festival organization, as well as the Vivo International Music Competition, the Golden Classical Music Awards Competition and the Rondo Young Artist Competition.
+They have been winners in the competitions of the Suffolk Piano Teachers Foundation, the American FIne Arts Foundation and the Concert Festival organization, as well as the Vivo International Music Competition, the Golden Classical Music Awards Competition, the Rondo Young Artist Competition, and the Associated Music Teachers League Competition.
 Mr. Schubert is a member of the Suffolk Piano Teachers Foundation, The Piano Teachers Congress of New York, the Associated Music Teachers League and the American College of Musicians/National Guild of Piano Teachers.

 In addition to his extensive teaching schedule at his home in Centerport, Mr. Schubert taught on the faculty at the Long Island High School for the Arts (formerly the Nassau BOCES Cultural Arts Center) for fifteen years, where he gave classes in harmony and ear training, and coached chamber ensembles and piano duos.
 His text Introduction to Four-Part Harmony was used for his classes at the school, (for more information, click onto the Harmony Book page).
 Previously, he taught for thirteen years in the music department at Molloy College and gave courses for the general public through the Touro College Post-Graduate Continuing Education Program.